Marceillo/my-list/README.md

  ### Unfixed Bugs

 - The first is how JS code  moves a div inside of an ul element.
 It does not change the functionality but I would have liked to do it better next time in a more industry-standard way.
 - The second bug is the checkbox, which has an indicator to show it has been checked.
-After a page refresh, the result does not stay marked only the text returns without the checked indicator.
+After a page refresh, the result leaves the line though without the green checkbox.
+- Also noticed is that when you check the button and refresh the browser does not always save it to the local storage only after another refresh which makes it inconsistent.

 #### First bug Steps Taken

 - When I tried repairing this it broke my code this will mean coding both the CSS and Javascript again.

 #### Second bug Steps taken
+##### Before, the checkbox was not working.
   - Research online as to how the local storage works.
   - searched StackOverflow, W3schools, youtube tutorials,
   - worked with tutor service to try and find a solution a few ideas came from this but nothing worked.